Spending time in nature can actually boost your energy levels. We can take the benefits of nature a step further.

 Where to go for forest bathing

 Born and raised a mountain girl, I can think of no better place to experience this healing practice than the mountain ranges that surround me.
-“What better place to go forest bathing than among the oldest trees in the Great Smoky Mountains National Park?” asks Kim Trevathan in his article about Forest Bathing.
+“What better place to go forest bathing than among the oldest trees in the Great Smoky Mountains National Park?” asks Kim Trevathan in his article.

 However, it is best to make a habit of forest bathing somewhere near where you live.
 Driving several hours to encounter forest bathing in a unique setting might make for a fun one-time experience, but that’s not a sustainable practice.
-To reap the benefits of forest bathing, scout out all the parks, greenways, botanical gardens and urban green spaces near you.
+To reap the benefits, scout out all the parks, greenways, botanical gardens and urban green spaces near you.

 Another fun idea – search “forest bathing” on AirBNB!
 I was surprised to come up several listings for Forest Bathing experiences on Airbnb.